Bankton History, Family Crest & Coats of Arms

-Anglo-Saxon England.
+The ancestors of the bearers of the Bankton family name are thought have lived in ancient Anglo-Saxon England.
 They were first found close to a slope, or a hillside.
 The surname is derived from the Old English word banke.
-CITATION[CLOSE]

 Early Origins of the Bankton family

 The surname Bankton was first found in various counties and shires throughout Britain.
 One of the first on record was Simon Bankes of Bank Newton in Craven, Yorkshire c.
 1200.
 Walter del Banck was listed in the Subsidy Rolls of 1297 and Metthew Banke was listed in the Subsidy Rolls of Suffolk in 1327.

 The Yorkshire Poll Tax Rolls of 1379 list: Nicholas del Bancke; Adam del Bank; and Magota de Bancke.

 One branch of the family was found at Winstanley in Lancashire from early times.
 "In the reign of James I., the manor belonged to James Bancks, a descendant of the Bankes, of BankNewton, in Craven; in whose family the property continued until about 1731, when, by marriage with the heiress of William Bankes, it passed to the family of Holme, who eventually changed their name to Bankes.
 Winstanley Hall, existing in the 16th century, is the seat of the Bankes family, and stands in a spacious and delightful park: it has been lately re-edified and improved."